signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin sets up a default mode for packet/media threads to call DSLogRunTimeStats() (look for the API in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank">packet/media thread source code</a>).

 Although mediaMin waits until sessions are closed, run-time stats can be displayed and/or printed to the event log at any time.
-It's probably not wise to do so often, as each instance takes some processing time and log (or screen) space.
+It's probably not wise to do so often, as each instance takes some processing time and a chunk of log (or screen) space.

 Run-time stats include the following main categories: